 The “Farnham Flyer”, as he was known locally, was truly one of Britain’s great drivers, and his name and spirit live on through the original Tourist Trophy Garage, now renamed Hawthorn’s in his honour.

-Established in 1994 on the site of the Tourist Trophy Garage the spirit was reborn.
-With a passion for performance and prestige cars and a strong interest in motorsport we opened the doors as franchised TVR dealers and set about racing in the TVR Tuscan challenge.
+In 1994 the spirit was reborn.
+With a passion for performance and luxury cars and a strong interest in motor sport we opened the doors as franchised TVR dealers and set about racing in the TVR Tuscan challenge.

 By 2005 we had moved away from TVR to focus on the Sports and Luxury market from our Station Hill showroom whilst maintaining a keen interest in various motor sport activities including GT racing, Fun Cup and sponsorship of local racing driver Miss Jessica Hawkins.

 January 2018 marked a very special return to our heritage site, The Old Tourist Trophy Workshops.
 Home to Mike Hawthorn and his father Leslie's business during the 1950's where they sold and maintained Jaguar, Ferrari and Maserati cars.